aitronssesin/TwitchDropsMiner-Unrestricted/README.md

 ### Project goals:

-Twitch Drops Miner (TDM for short) has been designed with a couple of simple goals in mind.
+Twitch Drops Miner Unrestricted (TDM for short) has been designed with a couple of simple goals in mind.
 These are, specifically:

 - Twitch Drops oriented - it's in the name.
 That's what I made it for.
 - Easy to use for an average person.
 Includes a nice looking GUI and is packaged as a ready-to-go executable, without requiring an existing Python installation to work.